ausraf720/T2A2/README.md

 6. * /reviews/\<int:id>
     * method = DELETE
     * restricted access: needs JWT token
+    * Required input fields: NONE

 This endpoint allows a particular user to delete one of their reviews of the given ‘id’.
-Once again they must provide a jwt token to perform the operation, and they also cannot delete a review that wasn’t made by them.
+Once again they must provide a JWT token to perform the operation, and they also cannot delete a review that wasn’t made by them.

 Here is what expected output should look like:
 ![Postman 8](./docs/postman_screenshots/Postman%208.png)